openshift/ansible-service-broker/docs/proposals/prop-apb-gen-creds.md

-the broker supplies pod name and namespace information to running APBs via the [Kubernetes Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/), APBs have all they need to generate secrets inside the APB sandbox namespace to be retrieved later by the broker.
+the broker supplies pod name and namespace information to running APBs via the [Kubernetes Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/), APBs have all they need to generate secrets inside the APB sandbox namespace.
+These secrets will be retrieved by the broker after the pod completes successfully.

 ## Implementation Details